 y = 32670510020758816978083085130507043184471273380659243275938904335757337482424

 This base point is now added to itself as many times as your private key dictates.
-If your private key was the number “3”, then you would perform the calculation we just showed you.
+If your private key was the number “3”, then you would perform the calculation we just demonstrated above.
 If you add the base point to itself as often as your private key says (private key * P) you get your public key.

 To recap: Your private key is a large random number.
 Your public key is a point on the elliptic curve that you get when you multiply the base point P with your private key.